0xKumarShivam/Modal_Js/README.md

 # Modal_Js

-## This repo has JS, html, css files for a Modal .
+## This repo has JS, html, css files for a Modal Window .